What is vision insurance, and what does it cost?

 Both kinds of vision insurance can be custom-designed to meet the requirements of a wide range of customers, including school districts, unions, and big and small companies.

-Also, a reputable vision insurance company should have a quality assurance mechanism to answer your questions and help you resolve any disputes or issues you have with a vision care provider in your plan's network.
+Also, reputable vision insurance providers should have quality assurance and member satisfaction services to answer your questions and help you resolve any disputes or issues you have with an eye care practitioner in your plan's network.

 Vision insurance costs vary, depending upon how the program is designed.
 Costs also may vary based on your state of residence.